supervisely-ecosystem/export-project-to-cloud-storage/README.md

 - Microsoft Azure
 - and others with s3 compatible interfaces

+✅ For developers: you can use the sources of this app as a starting point for your custom export to cloud.

 # How To Use

 0. Ask your instance administrator to add cloud credentials to instance settings.
 It can be done both in .env